mzur/gnome-shell-wsmatrix/README.md

 ## Known Issues / FAQ

 - **extensions.gnome.org shows ERROR after an update of this extension:**
-   Restart GNOME Shell by logging out and then logging back into your computer.
+   This is a [known issue](https://github.com/mzur/gnome-shell-wsmatrix/issues/52) and can be fixed by restarting the GNOME Shell by logging out and then logging back into your computer.
 - **My windows jump between workspaces after the machine was locked or suspended:**
    Disable the extension, set workspaces to "static" in GNOME Tweaks and then enable this extension again. ([#29](https://github.com/mzur/gnome-shell-wsmatrix/issues/29))
 - **How do I change the keyboard shortcuts?**